medialab/minet/docs/cli.md

                                 a .minetrc file as "twitter.cookie" or read from the MINET_TWITTER_COOKIE env variable.
   -f, --force                   Bypass confirmation.
+  --raw                         Return the raw tweet data in JSON as received
+                                from the API instead of a normalized version.
+  --unlogged                    Whether to use an unauthenticated scraping mode
+                                (might be more limited).
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.